databhishek/databhishek.github.io/_posts/2014-12-25-believe-in-the-magic.md

 ---
 layout: post
-title: "Believe In The Magic."
+title: "Believe In The Magic"
 date: "2014-12-25"
 ---